jnunyez/synchronization/README.md

 EOF
 ```

-3. Provision the timing stack in the node labelled with `sts.silicom./config: "gm-1"`
+3. Provision the timing stack in the node labelled as `sts.silicom./config: "gm-1"`

 * Unsupported: Creation of timing sync stack in a different namespace than the operator.